Usbac/wolff/README.md

 * **Clean**: The routes system allows you to have clean and friendly URLs, and the template system makes the php code cleaner while separating the logic from the view.

 * **Dynamic**: You can work however you want without strictly following the Wolff design.

+## Utilities

+* **Cache**: An optional cache system which can increase the overall loading speed of your pages.

+* **Route**: A route system that allows you to have clean URLs, make redirections and block certain pages recursively.

+* **Template**: With the optional template system you can write cleaner code in your views and avoid things like the php tags.

+* **Query builder**: Easql is the small query builder that comes in Wolff which reduces the code repetition and makes easier the process of running queries.

+* **Uploader**: Simplify and optimize the process of uploading files with the uploader system of Wolff.

+* **Session**: Have cleaner code using the session class instead of managing the php session variables directly.

+* **Extension**: An useful and descriptive extension system which gives you more control over your site.

+* **Library**: A library system for making your own libraries inside Wolff and use them freely.

+* **Language**: For managing multiple languages easily and quickly.

 ## Documentation